Kate Holbrook: Church History Department

 When she was hired by the CHD in 2011, Holbrook became the first historian hired to specialize in women's history.
 Historians Jennifer Reeder and Brittany Chapman Nash were later hired to join the research team.
 During her time in the CHD, the LDS Church has seen the role of women expand and evolve.
 This includes prayers offered by women in the church's general conferences, leadership assignments on executive councils, and writings about Heavenly Mother.
 Holbrook was a collaborator on The First Fifty Years of Relief Society, a collection of original documents that explores nineteenth-century history of the Relief Society—the women's organization of the LDS Church.
 Along with Matthew Bowman, she also edited Women and Mormonism, a collection of primary documents and oral histories exploring perspectives of Latter-day Saint women.

 In 2017, At the Pulpit: 185 Years of Discourses by Latter-Day Saint Women, which was co-edited by Reeder, was published to document public prayers and preaching of 54 women—including biographical information and the context of the material.

+Posthumous Work

+On August 1, 2023, nearly one year after her death, BYU Maxwell Institute and Deseret Book Company published Holbrook’s book Both Things Are True.
+The book consists of five essays examining a series of seemingly contrary ideas that Holbrook suggests Latter-day Saints hold in tension as they navigate their faith.